Medicare Coverage While Traveling

 Medicare while Traveling – What You Need To Know Before You Go

-The high travel season is fast approaching.
-And with so many retirees utilizing their retirement as an opportunity to travel, there is one thing to remember when planning your adventures…your health care coverage.
+Traveling is a common pastime for new retirees, so with so many retirees utilizing their retirement as an opportunity to travel, there is one thing to remember when planning your adventures…your health care coverage.
 Wherever your travels take you, if you have Medicare it’s important to understand what’s covered, and what’s not, before you hit the road.

 Original Medicare vs. Medicare Advantage